-$^{\rm 2}\,$ National Public Radio and July 2018 webinar by Waste Management, Inc.
+&lt;sup>2 National Public Radio and July 2018 webinar by Waste Management, Inc.

 ANR received a temporary request from Casella Waste Management to utilize recycled glass from the Rutland MRF in road base and construction projects at the NEWSVT landfill in Coventry.
 ANR granted the request for several months in 2018 and required Casella to submit short- and long-term plans for managing recycled glass.
+Casella has installed additional equipment at the Rutland MRF to clean glass that is currently sent to recycled glass processor 2M in Canada to be used in fiberglass insulation, aggregates, and abrasives.
+Casella also continues to look for additional markets for this recycled product.

-Chittenden Solid Waste District has invested in glass processing equipment at their Williston MRF that can process glass to meet construction specifications.
+Chittenden Solid Waste District has invested in glass processing equipment at their Williston MRF that can process glass to meet DEC's processed glass aggregate standard and construction specifications.
 ANR has been working with VTrans, Chittenden Solid Waste District and local road crews to utilize processed glass aggregate (recycled glass) in road projects.

-ANR has also met with representatives from Glavel, a New York company that creates a foam glass aggregate from recycled glass for use in building and construction projects.
+ANR also met with representatives from Glavel, a New York company that creates a foam glass aggregate from recycled glass for use in building and construction projects.
 Glavel representatives are proposing to build a foam glass manufacturing facility in St. Albans, Vermont.
 The facility will use glass powder as a feedstock; some recycled glass from VT could eventually be used by this facility if the glass can be processed to their specifications.